More & More (Twice song): Background and release

+Twice's sixth Japanese maxi single, "Fanfare", was released on July 8, 2020, including the Japanese-language version of "More & More".
+This version was also included in the compilation #Twice3, released on September 16, 2020.
+The Japanese lyrics were written by Natsumi Watanabe.
+During their online concert "Beyond LIVE - Twice: World in a Day", held on August 9, 2020, Twice announced their English-language version of "More & More", which was released on August 21, 2020.

 Composition

 "More & More" is described as a rhythmic, summery midtempo tropical house song.
 It incorporates an EDM-heavy and synth-pop instrumental chorus, and a dubstep-influenced dance-break music at its bridge.
 Based on characteristic "seasonal sounds," the song opens with "velvety vocals" that shifts towards a synth-based refrain.
 In terms of musical notation, the song is composed in the key of F major at a moderate tempo of 107 beats per minute.
 It runs for three minutes and nineteen seconds.
 The lyrics revolve around the intensifying longing and desire that a person in love endures.

-Reception
+Critical reception

 Kim Do-heon of IZM praised the song's production, melody and sound writing, "Tropical House song 'More & More', which has a neat and calm sound structure, has been polished neatly and well, removing a considerable number of lively adrenaline and busy sound samples and putting in as much sound as necessary."
 Reviewing for Time, Kat Moon complimented the song's musical direction and dual concept, while also appreciating the group's vocals on the hook of the track.

 Upon release, "More & More" topped the real-time charts of major Korean music platforms including Melon, Bugs, Genie, Soribada and Naver Music.
 The track debuted at number four on the Gaon Digital Chart for the chart issue dated June 6, 2020.
 The song topped the component Download Chart while peaking at number five on the Streaming Chart.
 Additionally, the song charted at number two on the US Billboard World Digital Song Sales chart and at number three on the Billboard Japan Hot 100 chart.